yuriidiachuk/Travelfy/README.md

+To use the app, follow these steps:
+1. in terminal write npm run dev
+2. in second terminal write npm run server
+3. to log in account use
+Email Adress: user@1.com
+Password: 12345

+Have fun;)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.